 You have the right to object to us processing personal data based on the balance of interests.
 In case of such an objection, we may continue processing only if we can demonstrate compelling legitimate grounds for the processing of personal data which override your interests.
-We may also continue to process the data for the establishment, exercise or defence of legal claims.
+We may also continue to process the data for the establishment, exercise or defense of legal claims.

 A cookie is a small text file consisting of letters and numbers that is stored on your browser or device when you visit our website.
-Cookies are used to improve your user experience and to analyse the ways in which you use our service.
+Cookies are used to improve your user experience and to analyze the ways in which you use our service.

 To learn more about cookies and how we use them, you can find more information on the Post and Telecom Authority website at www.pts.se.